splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/3-structuring-data/4-activities.md

   - Sale count (How many Products they've sold)
 - Have a Staff
 - Have a Product
-- Introduce a "Sell Product" screen which allows the user to:
+- Introduce a "View Product" screen which:
-  - Select which Staff is responsible for the sale
-  - Select which Product has been sold
-  - Select how many of the Product has been sold
-  - Reduces the stock of the Product and increases the sale count of the Staff
-- Introduce an "Alter Stock" screen which is only accessible by Managers and Owners, and allows the user to:
+  - Shows a Product's Name
+  - Shows a Product's Description
+  - Shows a Product's Price
+  - Shows a Product's Current Stock
+- Introduce a "View Staff" screen which:
+  - Shows a Staff's Name
+  - Shows a Staff's Position
-  - Select a Product to restock
+  - Shows a Staff's Sale Count
-  - Input a number (either positive or negative) to change the stock by
-  - Change the stock of the Product by that amount

-Validation:

-- Ensure that the current stock of an item cannot go below 0

 ### Creating Songs and Artists